lchrusciel/MpkMiddleWare/README.rst

 ==============

 App responsible for providing an API for third-party mobile or web applications.
-I contains a route calculator also.
+It contains a route calculator also.

 .. code-block:: console